okfn/okfn.github.com/blog/_posts/2017-02-27-datapackage-pipelines.md

 ## Pipelines for Data Packages

-Based on these observations, we implemented a new ETL library, [datapackage-pipelines][dpp] with a different set of assumptions and use cases:
+Based on these observations, we implemented a new ETL library, [datapackage-pipelines][dpp], with a different set of assumptions and use cases.

 ![Pipelines for something other than data](/img/posts/dpp-pipelines.jpg)